Your Definitive Home Maintenance Checklist For Every Season

 Nothing good comes from neglect.
-By maintaining your home, you’re protecting yourself, whoever else lives in the home and your investment.
+By maintaining your home, you’re protecting yourself, whomever else lives in the home and your investment.
 Simple actions like checking smoke alarm batteries or looking for leaky pipes can save you a lot of hurt in the long run.

 Interested in more homeownership tips?
 Check out more articles in the our Learning Center.